 Windows OS is no stranger to user compatibility issues, and one such issue is screen flickering.
 It is an issue when the user’s computer screen starts blinking uncontrollably and causes unnecessary distraction.
-Two of the main causes which cause screen flickering in Windows are incompatible applications and outdated display drivers.
-This post will guide you on how you can fix screen flickering in Windows 10.
+Two of the leading causes which cause screen flickering in Windows are incompatible applications and outdated display drivers.
+This post will guide you on how you can fix screen flickering in Windows 11/10.

 What causes Screen Flickering?

-As such, let’s find out what is the main cause behind screen flickering.
+As such, let’s find out the leading cause behind screen flickering.

 Start the process by opening your task manager by using the keyboard shortcut Ctrl + Shift + Esc.